-Dr. Patel obtained his medical degree from India and completed internal medicine residency training at Northwestern University in Chicago.
-He then completed advanced training through a and clinical nephrology fellowship at UT Southwestern Medical Center.
+Originally from India, Dr. Patel obtained his medical degree from P S Medical College in India and completed internal medicine residency training at Northwestern University in Chicago.
+He then completed advanced training through a clinical nephrology fellowship at UT Southwestern Medical Center.
 Following his clinical training, he studied kidney genetics and primary cilia biology as an NIH-funded Physician-Scientist trainee at UT Southwestern.

 - Medical School